The Lost World: Jurassic Park: Plot

-Four years after the events on Isla Nublar, a wealthy family docks their yacht ashore at the nearby Isla Sorna, unaware that the island contains genetically engineered dinosaurs.
-Their daughter wanders off and is attacked by a group of Compsognathus, but survives.
+Four years after the events on Isla Nublar, a British family anchors their yacht off a beach on Isla Sorna and comes ashore, unaware of the genetically engineered dinosaurs on the island.
+Their daughter, Cathy Bowman, wanders off and is attacked by a group of Compsognathus.

-An ailing Dr. John Hammond invites mathematician Dr. Ian Malcolm to his residence to discuss the incident.
-Hammond's company InGen, which created the dinosaurs, is now headed by Hammond's nephew Peter Ludlow, who used the incident to take control of the company from Hammond.
-Besides Isla Nublar, Ian learns that InGen had another facility, "Site B", on Isla Sorna, where the company's dinosaurs were cloned.
-However, the island was abandoned during a hurricane four years earlier, and the animals were released into the wild to fend for themselves.
-Ludlow wants to exploit the island's creatures to save InGen from bankruptcy.
-Hammond asks Ian to join a team who will document the dinosaurs in their natural habitat, to encourage a policy of non-interference.
-Ian's girlfriend, paleontologist Dr. Sarah Harding, was hired and is already on Isla Sorna.
-Upon hearing this, Ian reluctantly agrees to go to the island, but only to retrieve Sarah.

-Ian travels there with Eddie Carr, an equipment specialist and engineer, and Nick Van Owen, a video documentarian and activist.
-They find Sarah, but she insists on staying to continue her research.
-Ian is shocked when he discovers that his daughter Kelly has stowed away with the team in a trailer, which serves as their mobile base.
-Ludlow and a mercenary team arrive on the island to capture dinosaurs, with help from big-game hunters Roland Tembo and Ajay Sidhu, Roland's second-in-command Dieter Stark, and paleontologist Dr. Robert Burke.
+Peter Ludlow, nephew of Dr. John Hammond, uses the incident to oust Hammond and gain control of InGen.
+The company's second facility, "Site B" on Isla Sorna, was where the dinosaurs were cloned, but the island was abandoned during a hurricane several years earlier.
+Ludlow plans to exploit Isla Sorna's dinosaurs to save InGen, prompting Hammond to request Dr. Ian Malcolm's help in documenting the creatures to promote a non-interference policy.
+Ian's girlfriend, paleontologist Dr. Sarah Harding, is already on Isla Sorna, leading Ian to reluctantly agree to go, but only to retrieve her.
+Ian travels to Isla Sorna with equipment specialist and engineer, Eddie Carr, and video documentarian and activist, Nick Van Owen.
+They find Sarah and discover that Ian's daughter Kelly has stowed away in their research trailer.
+Ludlow and a mercenary team arrive on the island to capture dinosaurs, with help from big-game hunters Roland Tembo and Ajay Sidhu.